 Complacent commentators will point out that we have faced this situation before during the past three hundred years and that other jobs will inevitably appear to replace those lost.
 They omit, however, to mention those new jobs were directly or indirectly fostered by Government investment.
 The widespread development and renovation of London in the late eighteenth century, the huge boost to industrial progress via a massive naval build-up and the expansion of Government administration are merely three examples.
 Set against those projects, HS2 hardly rates a mention!
 But can we really expect toff Boris Johnson or any of the Oxbridge PPE professional political class to really understand the forces which are shaping the modern world.

-It would be untrue to say that the current cabinet bore any relation to their early nineteenth equivalents of the Waterloo to Peterloo (which occurreed in 1819) period of White’s book, being composed almost entirely of upper middle class and the aristocracy (in which Boris would be the pleb!).
-Nevertheless, the fatal flaws of archaic attitude also pervades the current incumbents.
+It would be untrue to say that the current cabinet bore an exact relation to their early nineteenth equivalents of the Waterloo to Peterloo (which occurred in 1819) period of White’s book, but there is a strong resemblance being composed almost largely of upper middle class and recently ennobled aristocracy .
+Likewise, the fatal flaws of archaic attitude also pervades the current incumbents.
 Maybe there is something about the British political system which drags back even the most progressive of intentions.
 It is an issue which those who advocate the value of tradition frequently miss.

 Tradition not only works for the already privileged, by definition it does so by maitaining an atmosphere of archaic smugness.
 It enables Theresa May to run a Government desperately trying to return to the financial rules which dominated her professional life in banking from 1977 to 1997, long before the financial crash and brutal austerity.
 It also provides her with a sense of self-destiny engendering an arrogance that Brexit can be delivered by a few handpicked people who are clearly out of their depth.
 This may precipitate as big a disaster as any which befell a nineteenth century British administration.